mrda/onexone/README.md

     make

-If this is your first time, it will prompt you to do the following:
+And then you'll be asked to choose between using python2 or python 3.
+If you haven't already, it will prompt you to start the virtusl environment thast was created for you.
+You can do this as follows:

     . ./venv/bin/activate

 Once you've started the virtual environment, just start over:

+    make py2

+or

-    make
+    make py3

 ## CLI Usage